I've owned pets most of my life and volunteered many hours to help others. I've written on topics regarding their welfare for over 10 years.

 The songs below may not be top hits or even current tunes, but they can provide the inspiration needed to fully experience our feelings, cope, and heal.

-"It's Just a Dog"
+1. "It's Just a Dog" by Mo Pitney

-In 2016, Mo Pitney recorded It's Just a Dog.
+In 2016, Mo Pitney recorded "It's Just a Dog."
 It's all about grieving the loss of a best friend.
 The song tells the story of finding "his girl" as a stray in the rain, her ever-present companionship thereafter, and mourning her loss when she's gone.

 Everyone who has ever loved a dog knows, they are never just a dog.

 The shorter life-span of dogs has been the cause of a lot of grief.
-Luke Bryan's song Little Boys Grow Up and Dogs Get Old from 2015 tells the story of growing up with a dog, leaving home as a nearly grown adult, and leaving behind an elderly best friend.
+Luke Bryan's song "Little Boys Grow Up and Dogs Get Old" from 2015 tells the story of growing up with a dog, leaving home as a nearly grown adult, and leaving behind an elderly best friend.

-"Better With You There" by Dan Reising
+4. "Better With You There" by Dan Reising

 Dan Reising wrote and performed a tribute to a dog as well.
 This is a simple tune that tells the story of a man who misses a long time friend.
-Any working adult can easily see themselves in the situation described in Better With You There.
+Any working adult can easily see themselves in the situation described in "Better With You There."

-"I Will Always Be With You" by Sheena Easton and Jessie Corti
+5. "I Will Always Be With You" by Sheena Easton and Jessie Corti

-From the movie All Dogs Go To Heaven 2, the song I Will Always Be With You pays tribute to a bond that can never be broken.
+From the movie All Dogs Go To Heaven 2, the song "I Will Always Be With You" pays tribute to a bond that can never be broken.
 It speaks to the true and constant companionship between a person and a dog and how death doesn't change that.
 Sheena Easton and Jessie Corti recorded this song in 1996.

-"My Old Dog"
+6. "My Old Dog"

 If you've had an older dog you've had to put down, you really should understand this song found on YouTube.
-The song My Old Dog is about alleviating the pain of a pet, dealing with the despair of that decision, and knowing that they will eventually be together again.
+The song "My Old Dog" is about alleviating the pain of a pet, dealing with the despair of that decision, and knowing that they will eventually be together again.